kbond/governator/README.md

 ### Memory Store

-This store maintains the throttle in memory and is reset at the end of the PHP process.
+This store maintains the throttle in memory and is reset at the end of the current PHP process.

 ```php
 use Zenstruck\Governator\Store\MemoryStore;